rmongeca/udacity-dataengineer-project/README.md

 the timestamps and extracted time measures for the streams, to help filter when analyzing the streams; and finally **Games** which hold information about the streamed game, title, release and ratings.

+By aggregating the dimensions in the fact table with regards to different dimension tables, we can obtain the sum or average of views and followers measures by game or broadcaster in a given time period, obtaining the desired information.
+Examples of these queries can be found in the *Query examples* section.

 ## Data quality checks